 |Check the price of Happymodel receiver||Check the price of BetaFPV receiver|

 You can add an ELRS receiver to almost any drone.
-Now there are even quad that come with built in ELRS SPI receivers!
-I’ve had a lot of fun with my Mobula 6 ELRS, but my favorite Tiny Whoop is now the BetaFPV Meteor65 Pro with ELRS.
-This little micro is a blast to fly.
+Now there are even quads that come with built-in ELRS SPI receivers!
+I’ve had a lot of fun with my Mobula 6 ELRS, and the BetaFPV Meteor65 Pro with ELRS.
+However, the new Mobula 7 ELRS whoop is an absolute blast to fly.

 Thanks for visiting Half Chrome

 Make sure you check out our YouTube channel so you can stay up to date with all things drone.
 Make sure you subscribe so you don’t miss our new videos and live streams.
 Whether it is an aerial photography machine from DJI or a lightning-fast FPV racer we have you covered.
 We also use Facebook, Instagram, and Twitter to keep our readers and viewers up to date.
 Also, we give away a drone once a month to a lucky Patreon subscriber.
 Join HERE.